 Benefits in Power / Gas / Telecommunications

-Safety plays a huge role in these applications, because a drone can make it unnecessary for a human to enter a highly dangerous environment where the smallest mistake can cost a life.
-Using drones, PMC is able to gather the necessary information about your project before setting boots on the ground – from inspecting the condition of cooling towers, to looking for gas leaks with an infrared camera, to documenting the serial number on the back of antennas 600’ high.
+Safety plays a huge role in these applications because a drone can make it unnecessary for a human to enter a highly dangerous environment where the smallest mistake can cost a life.
+Using drones, PMC is able to gather the necessary information about your project before getting boots on the ground – from inspecting the condition of cooling towers to looking for gas leaks with an infrared camera, to documenting the serial number on the back of antennas 600’ high.